dineshchandran311/binaryCalculator/README.md

-# binaryCalculator
+# BinaryCalculator
-Calculator to add , subtract , multiply and subtract binary values
+Calculator to add , subtract , multiply and divide binary values